GarvJain03/nextjs-authentication/README.md

 ## Environment Variables

 Naviagte to the Google Cloud Console and GitHub developer settings to create your oauth credentials.
+Also add the mongodb connection string.

 `GOOGLE_CLIENT_ID`